2 Functional Programming with OCaml

 dune buildRun it:

-dune exec bin/main.exe_build/default/main.exedune runtest1.6 OCaml Basics
+dune exec bin/main.exe_build/default/bin/main.exedune runtest2.6 OCaml Basics

 A series of open statements for including other modules